ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-row-stores/index.md

 - Open the console to observe when the server is called to load rows.
 - Rows are loaded back 100 rows at a time.
 As the user scrolls down, more rows will be loaded.
-- Sorting the data is not possible by the grid adn requires the data to be retrieved from the server again.
+- Sorting the data is not possible by the grid and requires the data to be retrieved from the server again.
 Sorting on the server side is explained in [Server-Side Sorting](../server-side-model-sorting/).

 <grid-example title='Partial Store' name='partial-store' type='generated' options='{ "enterprise": true, "modules": ["serverside"] }'></grid-example>